ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 2. SEO Penalty

-Search engines, including Google, prioritize secure websites (HTTPS) in search rankings.
+Search engines like Google prioritize secure websites (HTTPS) in rankings.
 Persistent SSL/TLS issues can harm your SEO performance.

 3. Reduced Trust

-Frequent security errors erode user confidence in your website, potentially damaging your brand reputation.
+Security errors erode user confidence in your website, potentially damaging your brand reputation and credibility.

 Browser-Specific Fixes for Testing